briday-lab/memory-finder/TEST_EMAILS_GUIDE.md

 ## 🚨 **Important Notes:**
 - Use real/non-existing emails (can ease testing of email errors)
-- Vercel auth will generate magic link authentication
+- AWS Amplify auth will generate magic link authentication
 - Project data persists so reload and logout works properly
 - Feel free to use these test role-appropriate credentials for your workflow

 **Ready for immediate testing!** 🎬